USCCB Chairmen Welcome Designation of Temporary Protected Status for Venezuela

 “We commend this just and humane decision by the Administration, which will provide much needed relief to those Venezuelans already present in the United States.
 The situation in Venezuela has been steadily deteriorating over the past decade, resulting in civil unrest, severe food insecurity, and loss of life.
 Unfortunately, many Venezuelans will continue to be impacted by the conditions that warranted this designation.
 Therefore, we encourage the Administration to work toward addressing these conditions through diplomacy, humanitarian assistance and international relief efforts that seek to promote and preserve human life.
 We continue to stand in solidarity with our Venezuelan brothers and sisters, and we pray for an end to the circumstances that perpetuate their suffering.
 May Our Lady of Coromoto, patroness of Venezuela, comfort them in their time of need.”

-Over the last two years, the Bishops have urged humanitarian relief for Venezuelans, requesting TPS and supporting legislative efforts to that end.
+Over the last two years, the Bishops have urged humanitarian relief for Venezuelans, and to that end.